Voter-Science/SamplePlugin/README.md

 ## Basic Plugin Setup

 Creating a plugin is as easy as copying another one, removing the parts you don’t need and moving from there.

+Plugins are built using NodeJs / Npm / TypeScript, and React.
+They run as Single Page Applications in the browser and talk to existnig  APIs.
+The sample has bootstrapping code to handle authentication.

+### Prerequisites
+You will need Node / NPM (https://nodejs.org/en/download).

+You can get trial data for a Voter Science account at https://start.voter-science.com/, which you can then use in your plugin.

+You will need WebPackage installed globally.
+You can see global packages by `npm list -g --depth 0` from your repo root.
+The other packages, including TypeScript, are downloaded via the npm package dev dependencies.

+### TL;DR - running a plugin
+You should be able to:
+1. Clone this sample plugin
+2. npm install
+3. npm run build
+4. npm run start
+5. Open `http://localhost:3000/index.html` in a browser.

 However, for the sake of clarity, let’s walk through all the parts that make up the basic skeleton of a Voter Science plugin.

+### Trouble shooting

+For any trouble shooting, you can see a successful build for this plugin on the CI at https://ci.appveyor.com/project/VoterScience/sampleplugin.

+You can also run `npm list -g --depth 0` to see which npm packages are installed globally.

 ## package.json